lorin/ansible-quickref/README.rst

 Parameter                      Description
 ============================   =========================================================================================================================================================================================================
-hostvars                       A dict whose keys are Ansible host names and values are dicts that map variable names to values groups                         A dict whose keys are Ansible group names and values are list of hostnames that are members of the group.
+hostvars                       A dict whose keys are Ansible host names and values are dicts that map variable names to values group_names                    A list of all groups that the current host is a member of groups                         A dict whose keys are Ansible group names and values are list of hostnames that are members of the group.
 Includes ``all`` and ``ungrouped`` groups: ``{"all": [...], "web": [...], "ungrouped": [...]}`` inventory_hostname             Name of the current host as known by ansible.
 ============================   =========================================================================================================================================================================================================